Establishing theories in energy science.

 Q20.
 Admissions Assistance Office (AAO)

-Can a “Kenkyusei” student, i.e. a’ research’ student with non-degree status of Kyoto University, apply for the IESC?
+Can a “Kenkyusei” student (i.e. a ‘research’ student with non-degree status at Kyoto University) apply for the IESC?

 A21.
-Prospective students are NOT required to be a Kenkyusei prior to enrolment for the admission to the IESC.
-Current Kenkyusei can apply for the IESC, however, being a Kenkyusei of the GSES or other graduate school of Kyoto does not advantage the application or the choice of laboratories in IESC admissions.
+Prospective students are NOT required to be a “Kenkyusei” prior to enrolment in order to be admitted to the IESC.
+Current “Kenkyusei” students can apply for the IESC; however, being a “Kenkyusei” student at the GSES or another graduate school at Kyoto University does not give applicants an advantage in the IESC admissions process or when choosing laboratories.

 Q22.
 Deferred enrolment